 At the moment it seems unlikely; while Obi-Wan's ghost appeared in Episode V and VI, him appearing in Episode VII has not yet been confirmed.
 Given that Sir Alec Guiness, who played Obi-Wan in the original trilogy has long since passed away, it's unlikely he will appear.
 The only possible ways are using a CG model of Sir Alec and an impersonator for his voice or by reincorporating stock footage of him from previous films or use a new actor to portray him.
 It's possible that Ewan MacGregor could play the character simply aged with makeup.

-It is unknown at this time.
-It does seem that he won't be appearing in Episode VII.
-In a recent interview, he didn't confirm that he wouldn't appear, but strongly implied he wasn't.
-Though he theorizes that because Lando didn't appear until the second film in the original trilogy, that he'll come back for Episode VIII.
+Lawrence Kasdan recently confirmed that Lando will not appear in Episode VII, but hinted that he may return.
+Billy Dee Williams theorizes that because Lando didn't appear until the second film in the original trilogy, that he'll come back for Episode VIII.
 The interview can be read here.

 Sadly, no. Actor Denis Lawson, who played Wedge in the original trilogy was approached to reprise his role.
 When asked in an interview if he would appear, he simply said; "I'm not going to do that.
 It would just bore me.".
 Lawson also turned down a cameo in Episode III as Captain Antilles, the long-time owner of R2-D2 and C-3PO in between Episodes III and IV.

-The Narrator's voice in the trailer is Andy Serkis, although his role in the film has not been revealed nor is it definitely dialogue from the film that his character will speak.
+The Narrator's voice in the trailer is Supreme Leader Snoke, although his role in the film has not been revealed nor is it confirmed dialogue from the film.